hbctraining/main/training_development.md

 ---
 ```

-## Additional documentation
+### Additional documentation

-Next add a list of contributing authors and the approximate time the lesson should take to complete.
+This section includes a list of contributing authors and the approximate time the lesson should take to complete.
 It may feel difficult to estimate a time when starting, but even estimating a time can help give you a framework to try to work within.
 When someone reviews the materials, it can be a good idea for them to update that approximate time if need be.

 ```
 Contributors: List of contributing authors